 It all began when I was … oh … two or three years old.
 Dad used to make up songs and sing them to me.
 I loved those songs.
-The one I’m referring to above in italics, he made up both the melody and the lyrics.
+He made up the lyrics and the melody for the song above in italics.
 At the end when “the moon looks at me,” he would stick his tongue out and make the raspberry sound.

-I’ve sung that song many times to my little nieces and nephews over the years (since I didn’t have any of my own), and it’s always a crowd-pleaser.
+I sang that song many times to my nieces and nephews when they were little (since I didn’t have any kids of my own).
+It was always a crowd-pleaser.

-Five years ago I took a class on how to write memoirs.
+Five years ago, I took a class on how to write memoirs.
 Each week we (students) had to write a short story about a specific theme.
-One week the theme was to be about a turning point in our lives.
-Another week about our self-image, and one about how we handled money in our lives, and so on.
+One week the theme was to be about a bonding moment in childhood, another about a turning point in our lives, yet another about our self-image, and so one.